akhilcjose/NLProc-Proj-M-Homework/Homework_week_3/README.md

-# 🔍 Retriever Class
+# Retriever Class

 Reusable Python class (`Retriever`) that supports vector-based semantic search over text documents using **SentenceTransformers** for embeddings and **FAISS** for fast similarity search.
 It supports `.txt` and `.pdf` files and is ideal for querying large text corpora semantically.

 ---

-## 🚀 Features
+## Implements

-- ✅ Sentence embeddings using `all-MiniLM-L6-v2`
+- Sentence embeddings using `all-MiniLM-L6-v2`
-- ✅ Fast nearest neighbor search using FAISS
+- Fast nearest neighbor search using FAISS
-- ✅ Handles `.txt` and `.pdf` files
+- Handles `.txt` files
-- ✅ Customizable text chunking
+- Customizable text chunking
-- ✅ Save/load indexes
-- ✅ Easy query interface

 ---

-## 📦 Requirements
+## Requirements

 This project requires Python 3.10 and the following packages: